kube-rs/website/docs/controllers/observability.md

 async fn reconcile(foo: Arc<Foo>, ctx: Arc<Data>) -> Result<Action, Error>
 ```

-Note that the `reconcile` span should be **the root span** in the context of a controller.
-A reconciliation starting is the root of the chain: nothing called into the controller to reconcile an object, this happens regularly automatically.
+Note that the `reconcile` span should generally be **the root span** in the context of a controller.
+A reconciliation starting is generally the root of the chain, and since the `reconcile` fn is invoked by the runtime, nothing significant sits above it.

 !!! warning "Higher levels spans"